appsnipp/cheatsheets/android-jetpack-compose-cheatsheet.md

 ```

 ## 9. Card
 **Description/Summary**: A container for grouping related content with elevation, shape, and borders.
-Often used for items in lists[3][17].
+Often used for items in lists.

 **Sample Kotlin Code**:
 ```kotlin